MarlinFirmware/Marlin/buildroot/share/fonts/uxggenpages.md

 1. prepare the translation source file

-You need to add a language header file language_xx.h, where xx is the language/country code, for example en is tor English.
+You need to add a language header file language_xx.h, where xx is the language/country code, for example en is for English.
 You may start with a existing language file by copying it to a new location:

 ```bash